MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 Shortly after the offer publishing process has been completed in Partner Center, your extensions will be available for installation on all [!INCLUDE[prod_short](../includes/prod_short.md)] environments from the AppSource marketplace.

+Before going public with the submitted app version, you can test it after the "Preview creation" step, either yourself as a publisher or with select customers.
+In order to trigger an install of the preview version, customers must receive and use the app preview install URL:

+`https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PreviewKey' IS '[PreviewKey]'&page=2503`

+where
-Selected customers can also install the Preview version of the extensions in your submission after the "Preview creation" step.
-In order to trigger the install, customers must receive and use the URL `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PreviewKey' IS '[PreviewKey]'&page=2503` where `[TenantID]` is the Microsoft Entra ID of their environment, `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.
+- `[TenantID]` is the Microsoft Entra ID of their environment,
+- `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and
+- `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.

 For more information about AppSource app preview, refer to the dedicated section below.

 ### When should I include my library apps as part of my submission?